Back to Blog

 "AI can build my entire app from a single prompt"

 Reality: AI can build a demo from a single prompt.
 Building a production app requires hundreds of prompts, manual refinement, and engineering expertise.
+The 26.9% AI-authored code figure (DX Research) represents polished output after many iterations — not first-pass generation.

 "AI-built apps are lower quality"

 Reality: AI-augmented apps built by experienced developers are often higher quality — they have better test coverage, more consistent code style, and fewer mechanical bugs.
+The quality comes from the human guiding the AI, not from the AI alone.

 "I don't need developers anymore"